devalexandre/microservice-style-guide/README.md

 # Deploy

 When using Microservices, you need to be aware that all services have a separate job, so you have to make a container for each service.
 This allows you to, scale one service at a time.

+When you use a service separately, you may use different servers.
+Example: to have one service in the AWS and another service in Heruko and API gateway in GCP.
+Remember that all communications are done through messaging.

 ![docker](https://github.com/devalexandre/microservice-style-guide/blob/main/img/docker-services.png?raw=true)